Text Link

 • Talking about diets and losing weight is really triggering to me—can you please avoid talking to me about them?

-It may take some practice before you’re able to firmly assert yourself with someone.
-But it gets easier over time the more you do it.
-You’ll be happy you did once that person avoids these types of harmful and triggering comments in the future.
-And if they continue to cross your boundaries, then you may want to consider distancing yourself from them, or surrounding yourself with people who are more respectful of your needs.
+It may take some practice before you’re able to assert yourself firmly with someone.
+But it gets easier over time, the more you do it.
+You’ll be glad you did once that person avoids these harmful, triggering comments in the future.
+If they continue to cross your boundaries, you may want to consider distancing yourself from them or surrounding yourself with people who respect your needs.

 2. Change the subject

-If you aren’t ready to set a firm boundary yet, but you want to divert the weight or diet-related conversation, you can always change the subject.
-This might feel awkward at first, but like boundary-setting, it's a great skill you can get better at over time.
+If you aren’t ready to set a firm boundary yet but want to shift the focus away from weight or diet, you can always change the subject.
+This might feel awkward at first, but, like boundary-setting, it's a great skill you can improve over time.

 If you find a natural transition point for the conversation, that’s great.
-If not, you can always force the topic change by asking a question, sharing news, or saying, “anyway, I’ve been hoping to talk to you about…”
+If not, you can always prompt a topic change by asking a question, sharing news, or saying, “Anyway, I’ve been hoping to talk to you about…”

 Sometimes changing the subject can feel intimidating.
-In those cases, you might just want to temporarily separate yourself from the conversation by excusing yourself to go to the bathroom.
-When you return, you may find the subject has already been changed or you can bring up something new.
+In those cases, you could temporarily separate yourself from the conversation by excusing yourself to go to the bathroom.
+When you return, you may find the subject has already been changed, or you can bring up something new.

 3. Set an example by talking about yourself kindly

-Although this strategy may be less direct, it could ultimately teach your loved one to be kinder to themself in the long run.
+Although this strategy may be less direct, it could help your loved one be kinder to themselves over time.

 Set an example by discussing your approach to intuitive eating, mindful eating, body neutrality or positivity, joyful movement, and Health At Every Size® (HAES®).
-Share how you’re not into talking negatively about your body, what you eat, and how you move your body anymore.
+Share how you’re not into talking negatively about your body, your eating habits, and how you move your body anymore.
 Or how you’ve shifted your focus away from how you look to how you feel.
 And that you engage in activities and practices that make you feel good.
 And how much better you feel about yourself and in general, as a result.

 Simply introducing these ideas can communicate to someone that you don’t advocate diet culture, fatphobia, or weight stigma.
 They may be less likely to discuss weight-loss strategies or fad diets in your presence moving forward.
-They may also become interested in these approaches, which could open the door for future positive and productive conversations.
+They may also become interested in these approaches, which could open the door to future positive, productive conversations.

 Unfortunately, you will find that some people won’t pick up on your cues and will continue to talk about stigmatizing topics, even when you’re doing everything in your power to steer the conversation to healthier topics.
-If your friend or family member doesn’t change their behavior, you may have to be more direct and set boundaries with them.
+If your friend or family member doesn’t change their behavior, you may need to be more direct and set boundaries.

 4. Gently challenge their false beliefs around body image, weight, and dieting

-Sometimes there is an opening in the conversation to challenge your loved one’s false beliefs about body image, weight, and dieting.
-You don’t have to go this route, as it can be mentally and emotionally exhausting to educate others constantly.
+Sometimes there is an opening in the conversation to challenge your loved one’s false beliefs about body image, weight (including weight gain), and dieting.
+You don’t have to go this route, as it can be mentally and emotionally exhausting to constantly educate others.
 But it is an option if you think it’ll be productive or helpful.

 For example, if someone at a dinner party makes a comment labeling a dessert as “bad,” you could ask them why they think it’s bad or why they’ve labeled some food as “good” and some as “bad”.
 You could also point out that nothing is inherently bad about it and that there’s nothing wrong with eating something that tastes delicious.
-This might open up the conversation for further discussions about the moralization of food and how harmful they can be for everyone to navigate.
+This might open the conversation to further discussion of the moralization of food and how harmful it can be for everyone.

-This tip might be best used on a case-by-case basis, making sure to check in with yourself and your emotional capacity at the moment.
+This tip is best used on a case-by-case basis.
+Remember, it’s important to check in with yourself and your emotional capacity regularly.
 There are certain people in your life who you know may be beyond this type of confrontation, while others may be open to a productive conversation about diet culture.

 5. Talk about what works or doesn’t work for you